 BRICK YARD PIZZA 2216 Central Ave.
 SE | Albuquerque, NM 87106

 Brickyard is a great place to go for pizza, calzones, and green chile cheese breadsticks in a fun, college-life atmosphere.

 ANNAPURNA 2201 Silver Ave.
 SE | Albuquerque, NM 87106

 A vegetarian's or vegan's paradise, and a delightful surprise for the meat-eater trying something new.
 Located on Silver and Yale, one block south of central, at Annapurna you can try cardamom pancakes, garlic cilantro naan, and coconut "cream" pie!

-Albuquerque is located at an altitude of 5,000.
-At 4,000 feet your body experiences a lower level of oxygen.
+Albuquerque is located at an altitude of 5,000 feet.
+At 4,000 feet, your body experiences a lower level of oxygen.
 As a result, your body works harder to maintain your oxygen levels.
 As your body is working harder, you may experience headache, listlessness, shortness of breath with mild to moderate activities, trouble sleeping, frequent urination, lack of appetite, nose bleeds.

 Three or more liters of water per day, a high-carb diet, and iron rich foods can help your transition.
-A carb rich diet naturally replaces muscle glycogen levels and prevents protein from being burned as energy, allowing you to have maintained energy.
+A carb rich diet naturally replaces muscle glycogen levels and prevents protein from being burned as energy, allowing you to maintain energy.
 Another benefit is it also requires less oxygen for metabolism and your body works less to digest these foods.
-In preparation for your trip, you may want to supplement with iron, garlic and chlorophyll.
+In preparation for your trip, you may want to supplement with iron, garlic, and chlorophyll.